 Drinking water during FLUTD

 When a cat has FLUTD it is also important to encourage them to drink plenty of water.
 Drinking more helps to flush the bladder through and dilute any noxious compounds that may otherwise build up in your cat’s urine.
+Why not check out our video for more tips on how to encourage your cat to drink more water?

 If you’d like some advice on how to get your cat to drink more water or if your cat is struggling to pass any urine at all, please contact your vet immediately as this could be a sign of a life-threatening emergency.
 Sometimes cats can get blocked bladders and this is a veterinary emergency.
 These cats will need to be assessed and managed by a vet immediately.